alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 There is no separate staging file, the production file is used for both staging and production.

-The .rcp file for vagrant is stored in the [puppet repo](https://github.com/alphagov/govuk-puppet/tree/master/gpg_recipients).
+The .rcp file for Vagrant is stored in the [puppet repo](https://github.com/alphagov/govuk-puppet/tree/master/gpg_recipients).

 Each line in a recipient file corresponds to a [GPG